austinjeremiah/StackPay-CLI/README.md

 | Multi-party splits | Atomic revenue distribution in a single payment flow |
 | sBTC support | Real Bitcoin-denominated payments via SIP-010 |

-While other submissions build web apps, stackspay opens up an entirely new surface area — the terminal.
-Every developer already lives in the terminal. stackspay turns their existing tools into Bitcoin-powered paid services with a single command.

 ---